elhadriyassine/Stock_market_visualization/README.md

 The @interact decorator from ipywidgets links the dropdown menus to the plotting function, so any change in the dropdowns automatically triggers a data fetch and plot refresh.

-What to Expect
+# What to Expect
-When you execute the script in an environment like Jupyter Notebook or an interactive Python session, you will be presented with three dropdown menus:
+When you execute the tool in an environment like Jupyter Notebook or an interactive Python session, you will be presented with three dropdown menus:

 Sector: Choose from a predefined list of sectors (e.g., Technology, Finance, Energy).